Elizabeth of Luxembourg: Family and claims to thrones

-Elisabeth was not the daughter of her father's first wife Mary of Hungary, and thus not descended from the Angevin kings of Hungary.
+Elizabeth was not the daughter of her father's first wife Mary of Hungary, and thus not descended from the Angevin kings of Hungary.
 However, she in many ways is descended from the old Árpád kings of Hungary.

-Her paternal grandparents were Charles IV, Holy Roman Emperor, and Elisabeth of Pomerania.
-Her maternal grandfather was Count Herman II of Celje, whose parents were the Styrian magnate Hermann I of Celje and Catherine of Bosnia (sister of the Hungarian queen Elizabeth of Bosnia).
-In right of the paternal grandparents, she was, through Emperor Charles, an heiress of Bohemia, and through Elisabeth of Pomerania, an heiress of Poland, of its Kujavian Piast branch of kings.
-Thus, she was a leading claimant to several Slavic kingdoms and principalities.
+Her paternal grandparents were Charles IV, Holy Roman Emperor and Elisabeth of Pomerania.
+Her maternal grandfather was Hermann II, Count of Celje, whose parents were the Styrian magnate Hermann I of Celje and Catherine of Bosnia (sister of the Hungarian queen Elizabeth of Bosnia).
+In right of the paternal grandparents, she was, through Emperor Charles, an heiress to the throne of Bohemia, and through Elisabeth of Pomerania, an heiress to the throne of Poland, of its Kujavian Piast branch of kings.
+Thus, she was a leading claimant to numerous Slavic kingdoms and principalities and other realms of Central and Eastern Europe.